-However, occasionally an applicant fails to follow the preferred practices noted above and will include an amendment as part of its brief.
-If this amendment is noted by the Board (and frequently it will not be noted if it is not made by a separate submission), the Board will treat the proposed amendment as a request for remand, and consider whether good cause has been shown in determining the request.
-SeeTBMP § 1205.01(b)(1).
+If, at the time the applicant files its appeal brief, it also wishes to amend its application in order to, for example, attempt to comply with a final requirement or to overcome a final refusal, the proper procedure is to file a request for remand and a request to suspend proceedings in the appeal pending the Board's decision on the request for remand.
+However, occasionally an applicant will include an amendment as part of its brief.
+If this amendment is noted by the Board (and frequently it will not be noted if it is not made by a separate paper), the Board will treat the proposed amendment as a request for remand, and consider whether good cause has been shown in determining the request.
 If the Board does not note the request, but the examining attorney, upon reviewing applicant's appeal brief, considers the amendment and allows it, the amendment will be entered.
-In such a circumstance, the preferred practice is for the examining attorney to specifically state in their brief that the amendment is accepted.
-However, if the examining attorney makes no reference to the amendment and merely treats the application as having been amended, the Board will treat the amendment as having been accepted.
-[Note 1.]
+In such a circumstance, the preferred practice is for the examining attorney to specifically state in his or her brief that he/she has accepted the amendment; however, if the examining attorney makes no reference to the amendment and merely treats the application as having been amended, the Board will treat the amendment as having been accepted.
+[Note 7.]
 If the examining attorney, upon noting the proposed amendment in the applicant's brief, believes that the amendment raises a new issue or that further examination would be required as a result of the amendment, the examining attorney should contact the Board and advise that the brief contains an amendment that should be considered as a request for remand.
-SeeTBMP § 1205.01(a).